heutelbeck/sapl-demos/sapl-demo-obligation-advice/README.md

 # Submodule sapl-demo-obligation-advice

 This submodule explains how to use Obligation and Advice Handlers, which take care of the obligations and advice encountered while evaluating a SAPL policy.
 First there will be a tutorial on how to easily use obligation and advice handlers in your own application.
-More technical details about how to customize the way your Obligation and Advice Handler are called by the `ObligationHandlerService` or the `AdviceHandlerService` will be given afterwards.
+More technical details about how to customize the way your Obligation and Advice Handler are called by the `ObligationHandlerService` or the `AdviceHandlerService` and about what you have to know when implementing your own `SAPLAuthorizator` will be given afterwards.

 ## Tutorial for using Obligation and Advice Handlers